 All points of view that accept and reflect the basic framework and principles of socialism will be respected, protected and encouraged in the interests of a healthy socialist democracy.
 All questions of policy—agricultural and industrial production, distribution of goods and services, education, administration, technology, ecology, civil rights and liberties, health, culture, housing, etc.—will be subjected to the widest range of ideas before decisions are made.

 Nobody has all the answers to these and the host of other questions that arise in a workers state, and socialism benefits from the cross-fertilization of ideas, from the fierce and joyous struggle over policy in every sphere of life that characterizes a living revolution.

-Would it be better to support a Democratic or Green Party candidate who is coming close to socialist ideals, than to place our money on a losing horse and never infiltrate the system?
+Would it be better to support a Democratic or Green Party candidate who comes close to socialist ideals?
+Why back a losing horse and never infiltrate the system?

 A Democratic candidate “who comes close to socialist ideals” is a contradiction in terms.
 Democrats who promise to implement a socialist platform invariably sell out on their campaign promises, as they maneuver and wheel-and-deal in compromises to stay in office.